Madkhalism

-Madkhalism is a strain of quietist thought within the larger Salafi movement characterised by monarchism and loyalty to Muhammad bin Salman and the Saudi government in the Arab world, based on the writings of the Saudi scholar Rabee al-Madkhali.
+Madkhalism is a strain of quietist thought within the larger Salafi movement characterised by obeying the ruler of a country, even if he hits your back and takes your wealth.
+The Saudi government's policies are based on the writings of the Saudi scholar Rabee al-Madkhali.

 Originating in Saudi Arabia, the movement lost its support base in the country and has mostly been relegated to other countries, with most Saudi Arabians not taking the edicts of Madkhalists seriously.
 Political scientist Omar Ashour has described the movement as resembling a cult, and English-language media has referred to the group as such.

 Madkhalism today is mostly popular in Western English-speaking countries and Libya.

 In addition to Arab regimes, U.S. policymakers and senior advisors to the U.S. Department of State have also reportedly advised the U.S. government to fund al-Madkhali and his strain of thought.

 History

 The movement has, in essence, been a reaction against the Muslim Brotherhood, rival Sahwa movement as well as the Qutbi movement; Sayyid Qutb, that movement's figurehead, is considered to be an apostate by Madkhali and his movement.
 It is strongly backed by the United Arab Emirates.

 Rabee al-Madkhali was incredibly influential, most of it through Saudi support, in the early 1990s, during and after the time period the Gulf War was taking place.
 The Saudi regime attracted great ire from the Sahwa movement, due to their collusion with the US government and the Saudi's allowing US military bases to be set up in the Arabian peninsula.
 In response, the Saudi government imprisoned the leaders of the movement and strongly promoted al-Madkhali, who supported the regime.
 Senior US policy makers Will McCants and Jarret Brachman have also advised the US to discreetly fund figures like al-Madkhali to siphon off support for jihadis who advocate for violence against the US military.

 At the Madkhalist movement's inception in the early 1990s, the governments of Saudi Arabia and Egypt promoted the group as a counterbalance to more extreme elements of the wider Islamist movement.
 During this time, a number of radical Jihadists converted to Madkhalism, especially in the Salafist stronghold of Buraidah.
 In Kuwait, the Madkhali movement was nurtured around individuals who would separate from "mainstream" Salafism in 1981 due to many amongst them entering into the political arena.